Self-Therapy

 Genre: Self-Help

-ISBN: 1609619951
+ISBN: 1609613686

 Download Getting Past Your Past Book in PDF, Epub and Kindle

-A totally accessible user's guide from the creator of a scientifically proven form of psychotherapy that has successfully treated millions of people worldwide.
-Whether we've experienced small setbacks or major traumas, we are all influenced by memories and experiences we may not remember or don't fully understand.
-Getting Past Your Past offers practical procedures that demystify the human condition and empower readers looking to achieve real change.
+An accessible user's guide to overcoming trauma from the creator of a scientifically proven form of psychotherapy that has successfully treated millions of people worldwide.
+Whether we’ve experienced small setbacks or major traumas, we are all influenced by our memories and by experiences we may not remember or fully understand.
+Getting Past Your Past offers practical techniques that demystify the human condition and empower readers looking to take charge of their lives.
 Shapiro, the creator of EMDR (Eye Movement Desensitization and Reprocessing), explains how our personalities develop and why we become trapped into feeling, believing and acting in ways that don't serve us.
 Through detailed examples and exercises readers will learn to understand themselves, and why the people in their lives act the way they do.
-Most importantly, readers will also learn techniques to improve their relationships, break through emotional barriers, overcome limitations and excel in ways taught to Olympic athletes, successful executives and performers.
-An easy conversational style, humor and fascinating real life stories make it simple to understand the brain science, why we get stuck in various ways and what to do about it.
-Don't let yourself be run by unconscious and automatic reactions.
-Read the reviews below from award winners, researchers, academics and best selling authors to learn how to take control of your life.
+Most importantly, readers will also learn techniques to improve their relationships, break through emotional barriers, overcome limitations, and excel in ways taught to Olympic athletes, successful executives, and performers.
+An easy conversational style, humor, and fascinating real life stories make it simple to understand the brain science, why we get stuck in various ways and how to achieve real change.

 Self-Therapy, Vol. 3: A Step-By-Step Guide to Using Ifs for Eating Issues, Procrastination, the Inner Critic, Depression, Perfectionism, Ang